How Repetitive Compulsion Can Affect Your Relationship: Understanding Trauma And Mental Health

 Is your relationship affected by repetitive compulsion?

 Regardless of what type of therapy you and your therapist agree to try, it can be important to continue to see your regular therapist for couples therapy.
-No matter how significant your obsessive-compulsive disorder or repetitive compulsions, it will likely affect your relationship, so continue to work on that while you treat your obsessive-compulsive disorder.
+No matter how significant your obsessive-compulsive disorder or repetitive compulsions are, it will likely affect your relationship, so continue to work on that while you treat your obsessive-compulsive disorder.
 Regain has a number of excellent therapists and counselors who can help you with this.

 Online therapy can offer support